markkerry/markkerry-hugo/content/posts/2022/02/acr-push-pull/index.md

 docker build -t go-app .
 ```

-Then I tagged it with the name of `go-app` and the new container registry
+I then tagged it with the name of `go-app` and the new container registry

 ```terminal
 docker tag go-app acrmkmdsn.azurecr.io/go-app